 The WashULaw JSD degree is designed for attorneys pursuing a career in academia, policy, or scholarly legal research.
 The JSD program is very small and geared towards exceptional candidates who have a sophisticated scholarly focus.
 The JSD degree program requires a minimum of four years to complete: one year to complete an LLM degree and at least three years to write the dissertation.

-Students must complete the dissertation and have it accepted by the candidate’s Dissertation Committee within (a) five years of receipt of the LLM degree, for students who obtain their LLM from Washington University Law; or (b) five years after admission to the JSD program.
+Students must complete the dissertation and have it accepted by the candidate’s Dissertation Committee within (a) five years of receipt of the LLM degree, for students who obtain their LLM from Washington University School of Law; or (b) five years after admission to the JSD program.
 All JSD candidates must defend their dissertation vive voce.
-In extenuating circumstances, a student may defend the dissertation via a video conference or similar computer facilitated meeting.
+In extenuating circumstances, a student may defend the dissertation via a video conference or similar computer-facilitated meeting.

 Application Information for Juris Scientiae Doctoris (JSD) Program

 To file an application for admission to the JSD program, an applicant must have earned a first degree in law from another country or a JD and demonstrate academic and scholarly distinction.
 Applicants must possess significant knowledge in the area of scholarly interest prior to beginning the JSD degree program.

 - Dissertation Proposal

 - Letter of Recommendation from faculty advisor/mentor/professor of the school where studied law

 - Official transcripts and English translations of transcripts from the applicant’s first degree in law

 DO NOT CONTACT LAW FACULTY ON YOUR OWN ABOUT BEING AN ADVISOR.
 If admitted to the JSD program, the program administrators will match you with an appropriate faculty member.

 Admissions are on a rolling basis, meaning we consider applications as they are completed.
 You are encouraged to submit your application as early as possible.
 JSD students begin their studies in August of each academic year.